troth/dot_files/cfg_nvim/README.md

     :PackageSync
     :qa

-I usually need to do that three times before I don't see any errors or warnings when starting up `nvim` (have not yet dug into why that is happening).
+I usually need to do that multiple times before I don't see any errors or warnings when starting up `nvim` (have not yet dug into why that is happening).

 Installing C/C++ Language Server
 --------------------------------